 End Function

-Let us see how to check when a cell contains specific text use a simple combination of regular excel functions.
-Oh no. It’s terrible… but if you are a function geek, try to use it.
+Let’s see how to check when a cell contains specific text using a simple combination of regular Excel functions.
+It looks complex, but try to use it if you are a function geek.

 =TEXTJOIN("",1,IF(ISNUMBER(MATCH(CODE(MID(A1,ROW(INDIRECT("1:"&LEN(A1))),1)),